Osmanabad: The tortured Indian labourers who were kept as slaves

 "I knew death was inevitable here.
 But I wanted to try escaping at least once before that," he said.

-But Mr Gukse and other captives would get so exausted with work, beatings and no food that they would have no energy left to think about escaping.
+On most days, Mr Gukse and other captives would get so exhausted with work, beatings and no food that they would have no energy left to plan their escape.

-But on 15 or 16 June - Mr Ghukse can't remember the exact date because the days had long started blending into each other - he decided to give it a try and he reached for the little lock of the chain on his feet, slid a finger inside and kept twisting it for hours until it finally came free.
+But on 15 or 16 June - Mr Ghukse can't remember the exact date because the days had long started blending into each other - he decided to give it a try.
+Crouching in the darkness, he reached for the little lock of the chain on his feet, slid a finger inside and kept twisting it for hours until it finally came free.

 As he clambered out of the compound, he saw a vast sugarcane field and decided to run towards it.
 "I had no idea where I was.
 All I knew was I had to get back home.
 I followed a railway track next to the field and kept running."

-Mr Ghukse managed to reach his village and informed the police about the torture, following which officials rescued 11 other workers from two separate locations run by the same contractors.
+Mr Ghukse managed to reach his village and informed the police about the torture, following which officials rescued 11 other workers from two separate wells run by the same contractors.

-"At first we didn't believe the labourer, but when we reached the location, we were shocked to see the conditions of the men," local police official Jagdish Rao, who is in charge of the case, told the BBC.
+"At first we didn't believe the labourer, but when we reached the location, we were shocked to see the conditions of the men," local police official Jagdish Raut, who is in charge of the case, told the BBC.

 Police say the men were forced to work 12 to 14 hours a day to dig the wells, after which they were chained and subjected to repeated physical and mental torture.
-"They had no toilet facilities, they had to relieve themselves inside the wells they were digging and then clean the waste after finishing work," Mr Rao said.
+"They had no toilet facilities, they had to relieve themselves inside the wells they were digging and then clean the waste after finishing work," Mr Raut said.
 Most of them had blisters and deep gashes of wounds on their eyes and feet - some of them are undergoing treatment in hospital.

 Seven people, including two women and a minor, have been charged with human trafficking, kidnapping, abuse and wrongful confinement under the Indian Penal Code in connection with the case, which has made headlines in India all week.
 Four of them are in police custody, the minor is in a juvenile detention centre and two are absconding.